 These versatile egg muffins pair beautifully with numerous sides to create a complete meal:

-- Serve with fresh fruit or a small green salad for a balanced breakfast
+- For a well-rounded breakfast, serve with fresh fruit or a small green salad.

 - Add a dollop of salsa or guacamole on top for Mexican-inspired flavor